• Skip to primary navigation

 February 8, 2021

-Lasqueti Island lies in the Georgia Strait, north of French Creek (on Vancouver Island), and southwest of Texada Island.
-It is approximately 8 km wide and 22 km long, with an area of 73.56 km2.
-About 425 permanent residents call Lasqueti home.
-It is accessible by foot passenger ferry service only, or by private boat or plane.
+Lasqueti Island lies in the Georgia Strait, north of French Creek on Vancouver Island and southwest of Texada Island.
+It is approximately 8 km wide and 22 km long, with 425 permanent residents who call Lasqueti home.
+Accessible only by foot passenger ferry service or by private boat or plane and on land by foot, bike, or taxi.

 Filed Under: Uncategorized